Akavall/SudokuSolver/README.md

 After we filled the values in the first subpart, the next subpart will see these values in their rows/columns, and restrict their values accordingly.

-However getting this part might be annoying technically.
-The most straight- forward approach would be to write a nested loop with 9 levels; it will work.
+However, getting this part might be annoying technically.
+The most straight- forward approach would be to write a nested loop with 9 levels; it will work, but might not be very pretty.
-In my approach above I a while loop and a Stack to accomplish the same task, the code is more elegant, but not as easy to read.
+In my approach, I use a while loop and a Stack to accomplish the same task, the code is more elegant, but not as easy to read.

 Performance: